Important information for patients and visitors

 Our hospitals are adapting so our staff can continue to treat and care for our patients safely while the coronavirus remains a threat to everyone’s health.
-In line with national guidance, we are restricting visitors to our hospitals.
-Visitors will only be allowed into clinical areas if the patient is:
+We are currently restricting visitors to our hospitals.

 - at the end of their life